 Making assessment more inclusive for students with specific learning differences/difficulties (SpLDs): moving from pockets of excellence to mainstream practice.
 Kate Ippolito, Professor Sara Rankin & David Mooney, Imperial College London.

 Making a bid for utopia: exploring authentic assessments and student agency.
 Pete Bennett & Dr Victoria Wright, University of Wolverhampton.

-Integrating inclusive assessment with inclusive teaching: learning from the SOAS experience.
-Dominik Jackson-Cole , School of Oriental and African Studies.
+Integrating inclusive assessment with inclusive teaching: the SOAS experience and the challenge of choice .
+Dr Angus Lockyer & Carol John, School of Oriental and African Studies.

 Assessment – pick and mix or sour grapes?
 Julia Reeve, Angela O’Sullivan & Leisa Nichols-Drew, De Montfort University.

 Learning by doing: experiments in alternative assessment at the Arts University Bournemouth.
 Steven White & Dr Jon Croose, Arts University Bournemouth.